PJDataScience/hello-world/README.md

 hello-world
 ===========

-Getting started with GitHub
+Getting started with GitHub.
-This is my first readme file
+This is my first readme file.
+# Completed README.